iconifyit/iconjar-extractor/README.md

 ## Known Issues
 - Currently the script cannot handle file paths or file names with spaces
 - Currently the script cannot handle file names or paths with commas
+- There is an issue in the 'on increment_folder' method that happens only when run as a droplet.
+The calls to 'logger()' cause the script to error out.
+The work-around is to run the script by double-clicking the deskop icon rather than as a droplet.

 ## Acknowledgements
 - Thanks to Hemmo de Jong a. k. a., [Dutch Icon](https://twitter.com/dutchicon) for help testing (and his patience)